Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?

 \subsection{\textbf{Model assumptions}}

 Our reanalysis of both tasks is based on the standard model of repeated measures ANOVA and paired $t$ test \cite{Winer_etal_91,Maxwell_Delaney_00,rouder2018power} as employed in all reanalyzed studies.
 In this model $N$ participants perform $M$ trials in each condition.
 In the specific setting we consider, there are only $2$ conditions.
 In the direct task, this corresponds to trials where the masked stimulus is from either of two categories, A vs. B. In the indirect task, the two conditions are typically congruent (A-A, B-B) vs. incongruent (A-B, B-A).
-In each trial, $Y_{ijk}$ denotes the response from participant $i$ ($1,...,N$) in condition $j$ ($1$ or $2$) in trial $k$ ($1,...,M$).
-In the direct task, responses $Y_{ijk}$ represent participants' internal evidence of the masked stimuli (some neural activity indicating whether the participant saw a masked stimulus from category A or from B).
+In each trial of a given task, $Y_{ijk}$ denotes the response from participant $i$ ($1,...,N$) in condition $j$ ($1$ or $2$) in trial $k$ ($1,...,M$), where we assume a balanced design such that the total number of trials $K$ is split evenly into the two conditions for $M=K/2$ trials per condition.

+In the indirect task, responses $Y_{ijk}$ are the indirect measures (e.g., RTs).
+In the direct task, it is plausible to assume that responses $Y_{ijk}$ represent participants' internal evidence about the masked stimuli (some neural activity indicating whether the participant saw a masked stimulus from category A or from B).
 Based on this noisy internal evidence, participants make an internal classification and guess in each trial to which category the stimulus belonged.
-In the indirect task, responses $Y_{ijk}$ are the indirect measures (e.g., RTs).

 The standard model decomposes participants' responses $Y_{ijk}$ into five components: